mehak2605/24BAI70075_Mehak_KRG1_BAI_DBMS/Experiment_1/README_Exp1.md

 ---

 ## Learning Outcomes
-* Gained hands-on experience with PostgreSQL and pgAdmin.
+* Gained hands-on experience to work with PostgreSQL and pgAdmin
-* Mastered writing queries to create, alter, and delete tables.
+* Writing queries to create and delete tables
-* Learned to manage database security by creating roles and granting/revoking access.
+* Learnt to alter tables, view tables, create roles, granting and revoking access to the roles
-* Successfully implemented Primary Keys, Foreign Keys, and Check Constraints.
+* Primary and foreign keys implementations and roles